-This section has background information for journalists about what a learning disability is and isn't.
+This section has background information for journalists about what a learning disability A learning disability is to do with the way someone's brain works.
+It makes it harder for someone to learn, understand or do things. is and isn't.

 - A learning disability is caused by the way the brain develops before, during or shortly after birth.
 There are many different types and most develop before a baby is born or because of a serious illness in early childhood.

 - A learning disability can be mild, moderate or severe and all are lifelong.
 Many people with a learning disability, however, live independent lives.

 - A learning disability is lifelong, so it usually has a significant impact on a person's life.
 People with a learning disability find it harder than others to learn, understand and communicate.
 They can need support with everyday things - such as shopping and cooking, or travelling to new places.